Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer/README.md

 {% tab title="iOS" %}
 ### Swift

-To retrieve the push token in iOS, checkout the apple documentation [Apple's documentation](https://developer.apple.com/documentation/usernotifications/registering_your_app_with_apns).
-After retrieving the push token use the below core API to sync it with profile in platform.
+To retrieve the push token in iOS, please read the tutorial on [registering your application](https://developer.apple.com/documentation/usernotifications/registering_your_app_with_apns) within Apple's documentation.
+After retrieving the push token, you can use the following API to sync it with Profile in Platform.

 #### Syntax